adaptris/interlok-docs-legacy/pages/advanced/advanced-interlok-scaling.md

 ```
 kubectl get secret --namespace monitoring graphana-grafana -o jsonpath="{.data.admin-password}"
 ```
-The raw output from this command needs to be base64 decoded, you happen to have a base64 decoder through your command line, then great pipe the output of this command into that decoder tool.
+The raw output from this command needs to be base64 decoded, if you happen to have a base64 decoder through your command line, then great, pipe the output of this command into that decoder tool.

 If not, then simply use a free online base64 decoder.
 The result in either case is your new admin password.